World Heritage List Nominations

 By preparing a Tentative List and selecting sites from it, a State Party can plan when to present a nomination file.
 The World Heritage Centre offers advice and assistance to the State Party in preparing this file, which needs to be as exhaustive as possible, making sure the necessary documentation and maps are included.
 The nomination is submitted to the World Heritage Centre for review and to check it is complete.
 Once a nomination file is complete the World Heritage Centre sends it to the appropriate Advisory Bodies for evaluation.

-A nominated property is independently evaluated by two Advisory Bodies mandated by the World Heritage Convention: the International Council on Monuments and Sites (ICOMOS) and the World Conservation Union (IUCN), which respectively provide the World Heritage Committee with evaluations of the cultural and natural sites nominated.
+A nominated property is independently evaluated by two Advisory Bodies mandated by the World Heritage Convention: the International Council on Monuments and Sites (ICOMOS) and the International Union for Conservation of Nature (IUCN), which respectively provide the World Heritage Committee with evaluations of the cultural and natural sites nominated.
 The third Advisory Body is the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM), an intergovernmental organization which provides the Committee with expert advice on conservation of cultural sites, as well as on training activities.

 Once a site has been nominated and evaluated, it is up to the intergovernmental World Heritage Committee to make the final decision on its inscription.
 Once a year, the Committee meets to decide which sites will be inscribed on the World Heritage List.
 It can also defer its decision and request further information on sites from the States Parties.